Non-commutative crepant resolutions for some toric singularities I: Introduction

 \section{Introduction}

-Throughout $k$ is an algebraically closed field of characteristic zero.
-Let $R$ be a normal Gorenstein domain.
-A \emph{non-commutative crepant resolution} (NCCR) \cite{DaoIyama,Leuschke,SVdB,VdB32,Wemyss1} of $R$ is an $R$-algebra of finite global dimension of the form $\Lambda=\End_R(M)$ which in addition is Cohen-Macaulay as $R$-module and where $M$ is a non-zero finitely generated reflexive $R$-module.
-In this note we discuss the existence of NCCR's for some toric singularities.
-The following is a combination of our main results. \begin{proposition} Let $G$ be an abelian reductive group over $k$ (i.e.\ a product of a torus and a finite abelian group) and let $W$ be a ``generic'' (see Definition \ref{def:generic} below) unimodular $G$-representation.
-Put $X:=\Spec \Sym(W)=W^\vee$ and let $X^u:=\{x\in X\mid 0\in \overline{Gx}\}$ be the unstable locus.
-If $\dim \hbox{{$X^u$}}-\dim G\le 1$ then $\Sym(W)^G$ has a NCCR. \end{proposition} \begin{proof} This follows by combining Corollary \ref{cor:NCCR}, Proposition \ref{prop:fibers}, and Remark \ref{rem:dm} below. \end{proof} Proposition \ref{prop:main} gives a relatively easy proof that three-dimensional toric Gorenstein singularities have a NCCR (see Corollary \ref{cor:nccr2}), a fact first proved by Broomhead \cite{Broom}.
+In this note we discuss the existence of non-commutative crepant resolutions (NCCRs) for some toric singularities.
+Let us first recall the definition.
+For the rationale behind the definition of an NCCR see \cite{VdB32,Leuschke}.
+Throughout $k$ is an algebraically closed field of characteristic zero. \begin{definition}\cite{DaoIyama,Leuschke,SVdB,VdB32,Wemyss1} Let $R$ be a normal Gorenstein domain.
+A \emph{non-commutative crepant resolution} (NCCR) of $R$ is an $R$-algebra of finite global dimension of the form $\Lambda=\End_R(M)$ which in addition is Cohen-Macaulay as $R$-module and where $M$ is a non-zero finitely generated reflexive $R$-module. \end{definition}

+The following proposition is a combination of our main results.
+For a representation $X$ of a reductive group $G$ we denote by $X^u:=\{x\in X\mid 0\in \overline{Gx}\}$ the unstable locus. \begin{proposition}[\S \ref{combi}] Let $W$ be a generic unimodular representation of an abelian reductive group $G$ over $k$, and let $X:=\Spec \Sym(W)=W^\vee$.
+If $\dim \hbox{{$X^u$}}-\dim G\le 1$ then $\Sym(W)^G$ has an NCCR. \end{proposition} For the definition of a generic, unimodular representation see Definitions \ref{def:generic}, \ref{def:unimodular}, respectively.
+Recall that an abelian reductive group over $k$ is a product of a torus and a finite abelian group.

+Proposition \ref{prop:main} gives a relatively easy proof that three-dimensional toric Gorenstein singularities have an NCCR (see Corollary \ref{cor:nccr2}), a fact first proved by Broomhead \cite{Broom}.
 Actually Broomhead establishes the existence of a ``toric'' \cite{Bocklandt} NCCR ($M$ is a sum of reflexive ideals) which is much more difficult and relies on the theory of dimer models.
 In \cite{SVdB5} we give an alternative proof of Broomhead's result which is however still not easy.

 In \cite[\S10.1]{SVdB} we constructed toric NCCRs for toric rings coming from quasi-symmetric representations $W$ (e.g. self-dual), and showed that in general toric NCCRs do not always exist.
 In other words, Broomhead's result does not extend to higher dimension.
 In fact in \cite[\S10.1]{SVdB} we gave an example of a 4-dimensional toric Gorenstein singularity which does not have a toric NCCR.
 Using Proposition \ref{prop:main} we can now show that it nevertheless has a non-toric NCCR.
 See Example \ref{ex:toric} below.
 On the other hand, Higashitani and Nakajima \cite{Nakajima} recently constructed toric NCCRs for some natural examples of toric rings not coming from quasi-symmetric representations.